elmahio/documentation/docs/logging-to-elmah-io-from-nancy.md

 # Logging to elmah.io from Nancy

+!!! warning
-> Nancy is no longer maintained.
+    Nancy is no longer maintained.
 While the installation steps on this page (probably) still work, we no longer test the `Nancy.Elmah` package.

 As with MVC and WebAPI, Nancy already provides ELMAH support out of the box.
 Start by installing the `Elmah.Io` NuGet package: